maxcountryman/flask-seasurf/docs/index.rst

         '''This view is exempted from CSRF validation.''' return 'foobar'

-By default when a request is determinded to be secure, i.e. using HTTPS, then we use strict referer checking to prevent a man-in-the-middle attack from being plausible.
+By default when a request is determined to be secure, i.e. using HTTPS, then we use strict referer checking to prevent a man-in-the-middle attack from being plausible.
 To disable checking the Referer header, set the Flask app's config `CSRF_CHECK_REFERER` to `False`.